lib76/flights-test-frontend/README.md

-# React Boilerplate
+# Flight Tracker

-A basic React application built with Vite and TypeScript, ready for development with backend communication.
+A React application for tracking flights in real-time, built with Vite and TypeScript.

 ## Features